 Take in the sights

 Sightseeing with friends means memories and wonderful pictures!
 It’s also a great way to meet other travelers and potential friends.
-Barcelona has numerous charming locations that are perfect for friends to explore together and soak in the true ambiance of this wonderful city.
+Barcelona has numerous charming locations and tourist attractions that are perfect for friends to explore together and soak in the true ambiance of this wonderful city.

 Park Güell is a beautiful park as well as work of art from Barcelona’s most beloved architect, Antoni Gaudí.
 Bring a picnic for all to share, and soak up the symbol of ‘Modernisme’ that the park has come to represent.
 It’s a huge space and has multiple attractions such as the Gaudí house museum.
 It’s a UNESCO World Heritage Site, showcasing the best of Gaudí’s mosaic style and not to mention a breathtaking view of the city.

 The Parc de Montjuïc cable cars can be accessed from the Paral·lel metro station.
 At the top, these cars offer a panoramic view of Barcelona, and access to the Montjuïc Castle which has stood more than 370 years.
 Imagine this when the sun is setting… It’s simply breathtaking!

 A great museum for your group to explore would be MNAC: Museum Nacional d’Art de Catalunya.
 The building itself is gorgeous, dating back to the 1929 World’s Fair.
 It houses a beautiful Romanesque collection and a notable Gothic one as well.
 Your friends will love learning about the rich intermingling of these two styles in Barcelona!
 This museum can be reached from the Espanya metro stop.